-We understand that creating complex multi-channel drip campaigns is cool and we all feel gratified after completing a super cool complex flowchart.
+We understand that creating complex multi channel campaign management strategies is cool and we all feel gratified after completing a super cool complex flowchart.

-The flowchart-based drip campaigns work well in B2B marketing.
+The flowchart-based drip campaign management process work well in B2B marketing.

 And it works well when you are targeting your prospects.
 The more you expose your brand and communication to them, greater the chances of conversion.

 Even with your existing customers, the customer journeys are fine where you absolutely know the boundaries.

 For instance, after acquiring a customer you definitely need to have a welcome journey, where a series of communications go to a customer.

 It’s obvious you should plan a logical response based on your customers’ response or non-response to a campaign.